eclab/grains/chordal/README.md

 #### DIGITAL OUT (D)
 [UNUSED]
 #### POT 1
-Mix [Low: all Sine, high: all Square]
+Mix [Low: all Sine, high: all Square/Saw/Tri]

 [If you're not using MixCV, set the switch to MAN]
 #### POT 2